OPT Employment Types

-Students, such as musicians and other performing artists may work for multiple short term employers (gigs).
-The student should maintain a list of all gigs, the dates and duration.
-If requested by DHS, students must be prepared to provide evidence showing a list of all gigs.
+If you hold a job as a musician and other performing artist, you may work for multiple short term employers (gigs).
+You should maintain a list of all gigs, the dates and duration.
+If requested by DHS, you should be prepared to provide evidence showing a list of all gigs.

-This is also commonly referred to as 1099 independent contractors where an individual performs a service based on a contractual relationship rather than an employment relationship.
-If requested by DHS, students must be prepared to provide evidence showing the duration of the contract periods and the name and address of the contracting company.
+You may be engaged in work for hire (commonly referred to as working as a 1099 independent contractor), performing a service based on a contractual relationship rather than an employment relationship.
+If requested by DHS, you must be prepared to provide evidence showing the duration of the contract periods and the name and address of the contracting company.

 Self-employed business owner

-Students on OPT may start a business and be self-employed.
-In this situation, the student must work full time.
-The student must be able to prove that he or she has the proper business licenses and is actively engaged in a business related to the student’s degree program.
+You may start a business and be self-employed.
+In this situation, you must be able to prove that you have the proper business licenses and that you are actively engaged in a business related to your degree program.

 Employment through an agency

-Students on post-completion OPT must be able to provide evidence showing they worked an average of at least 20 hours per week while employed by the agency.
+If you are employed through an agency, you must be able to provide evidence showing that you are working an average of at least 20 hours per week while employed by the agency.

-What types of employment are allowed for students during an OPT STEM extension?
+What types of employment are allowed for students during authorized for a STEM OPT extension?